Drive sales on autopilot with ecommerce-focused featuresSee Features

 Sometimes your promotions just won’t take off—you can never be 100% certain what’s going to resonate with your audience.

-It’s always a good idea to have a few backup promotions in case your main event fizzles out.
+One of our Black Friday marketing tips is to have a few backup promotions in case your main event fizzles out.
 Keep a close eye on your email metrics throughout your campaigns.

 This way, you can track performance and make adjustments to poorly performing promotions in real-time.